tmatthewj/100-days-of-code/log.md

 *Today’s Progress*: I fixed the issue that was not building my todo code successfully.
 Apparently the way I setup the project was different from the way the author set it up.
 The tutorial was setup to not use Vue Router where as I had marked yes for it.
 This resulted in different ways of referencing sub-components in a given base component.
 I’m continuing with the tutorial.
 Finding it really helpful because of a few errors in it (good chance to google and learn what the issue is).
 Hope to wrap this up in next 2 sessions.

+*Day 18: August 24, 2018*

+*Today’s Progress*: Continued with the tutorial.
+Implemented the edit experience on todo item UI.

+*Day 19: August 26, 2018*

+*Today’s Progress*: Continued with the tutorial.
+Implemented the add new todo item UI.
+Got stuck while doing this as I couldn’t get the event dispatch logic to work fine.
+After some research, figured out that event listener methods corresponding to an event dispatcher within component A can only be present in a parent component that has A as a child.
+It basically functions in the opposite direction of how Props are used..

+*Day 20: August 27, 2018*

+*Today’s Progress*: Completed the tutorial with the task complete UI and logic.
+Will now continue with Nuxt tutorial from tomorrow.